Panthera taxonomy and phylogeny

 The snow leopard (Panthera uncia) is a solitary species, found in high mountain habitats.
 Snow leopards keep a stable large home range, but it is unknown whether this home range is defended as a territory.
 Snow leopards are adapted to cope with deep snow, rugged terrains and high altitudes.
 Due to the distribution and habitat use of snow leopards, they are extremely difficult to study and very little is known about this species.
 The basic colour varies from smoke grey to tan, with a white belly.
 Covered with dark grey to black open rosettes with small spots of the same colour on the head and larger spots on the legs and tail.
 Snow leopards have pale green or grey eyes, which is an unusual eye colour for felines.
 They have a long, thick coat and are smaller than the other big cat species.

 Taxonomy and distribution

 According to IUCN there are no subspecies of snow leopards.
+Although not confirmed by genetic analysis, morphological differences show two subspecies.
 The snow leopard is most closely related to the tiger and is found in 12 different Central Asian countries in the high mountain ranges, including the Altai, Himalayas, Karakoram, Hindu Kush, Pamirs and Tien.